-The UK Government this week committed to abolishing the Union Learning Fund in England – and a Welsh Conservative Government would do the same in Wales, writes Darren Millar MS, Policy Director of the Welsh Conservatives.
+The UK Government this week committed to abolishing the Union Learning Fund in England – and a Welsh Conservative Government would do the same in Wales, writes Darren Millar MS.

 There are some unions that are worth defending.
 Like the United Kingdom.
 But there are other unions that are based on far murkier deals, such as the relationship between the Labour Party and the trade union movement.

 Boris Johnson’s radical government sees that and has announced it will end the trade union-led Union Learning Fund in England.